-The 3-day 20 AMA PRA Category 1 Credit(s)TM course offers intensive training on the FDA-cleared treatment for major depression, Transcranial Magnetic Stimulation (TMS).
+The 3-day 20 AMA PRA Category 1 Credit(s)TM course offers intensive training on Transcranial Magnetic Stimulation (TMS).
+TMS is an FDA-cleared treatment for depression, obsessive-compulsive disorder, and migraines.
 Sponsored by the Duke University School of Medicine, it includes didactic sessions and hands-on administration of TMS.
 The didactic sessions with the TMS faculty from Duke University cover all topics relevant to running a TMS clinical service and a TMS research lab, including: device principles and types; the neuroscience of TMS; motor threshold determination; treatment technique; stimulus dosing; risks, complications, and contraindications; safety screening; post TMS management and continuation treatment; clinical and non-clinical research applications; and emerging brain stimulation techniques.
 The course cost is $2,600.

 This activity is designed for psychiatrists, psychologists, and researchers who wish to enhance their knowledge of TMS and related brain stimulation techniques.
 The course session is capped at 20 participants.